 Always check multiple sources for best value when traveling Vietnam.
 For sleeper buses, we recommend you check 12Go Asia and Baolau to compare costs.
 Alternatively, you can book sleeper buses as and when you want to travel in Vietnam, but we would recommend you book online as the quality of bus and service is much higher.

-If you have any questions about getting from Hanoi to Halong Bay please just ask and we’ll be happy to help.
+If you have any questions about getting from Hanoi to Halong Bay or Vietnam in general, please just let us know in the comments below!

 Like This Post?
 Pin It For Later!